pghalliday/atlassian-test-docker/README.md

 ## Deployment notes

 1. Run the Crowd setup wizard and configure with Postgres database (CrowdID is already configured through environment variables in docker-compose)
+  - create a `crowd_admin` initial user
+    - it will only be used for initial set up but by creating service specific accounts we can avoid clashes between Crowd and local users later when implementing SSO
+  - create a user for yourself and give it admin rights on Crowd
+  - create a test gmail account and use the gmail settings for the mail server
+    - Copy `crowd.example.xml` to `crowd.xml` and set your user name and password (use the full email address)
+    - needed to allow access for less secure applications on gmail account to get this to work
+    - use this JNDI location: `java:comp/env/mail/SecureSmtpServer`
+  - Set the SSO domain under the general settings to `.test.net`
 1. Run the JIRA setup wizard and configure with Postgres database
   - eventually the nginx gateway will timeout as JIRA restarts or something while creating the database
   - return to the base URL to continue with the wizard
+  - create a `jira_admin` initial user
+    - it will only be used for initial set up but by creating service specific accounts we can avoid clashes between Crowd and local users later when implementing SSO
-  - seems to be ok to configure the same administrator user name, etc as supplied for Crowd
+    - seems to be ok to configure the same administrator user name, etc as supplied for Crowd but let's not anyway
   - set up JIRA for 'software development', ie. 'JIRA + JIRA Agile'
 1. Integrate Crowd and JIRA  following this guide - https://confluence.atlassian.com/display/CROWD/Integrating+Crowd+with+Atlassian+JIRA
   - Add groups, etc. to the default Crowd directory (we don't want separate directories for different applications - we want single sign on)
   - use `jira`/`jira` for the application name and password to match the environment variables set in `docker-compose.yml` for the `jira` container
   - Use CIDR notation to specify the JIRA IP address, eg. `172.17.1.1/24` as the IP may change
   - when adding the crowd server URL to JIRA, remember to append `/crowd`, eg. `http://crowd.test.net/crowd`
+  - add your user to the required jira groups in Crowd (especially admin)
 1. Run the Stash setup wizard and configure with Postgres database
+  - create a `stash_admin` initial user
+    - it will only be used for initial set up but by creating service specific accounts we can avoid clashes between Crowd and local users later when implementing SSO
     - seems to NOT be ok to configure the same administrator user name, etc as supplied for Crowd
       - The accounts do seem to get linked but the passwords do not (ie. changing the password in Crowd does not change the password required for Stash)
   - link to JIRA but don't use JIRA user database (will use Crowd)
 1. Integrate Crowd and Stash  following this guide - https://confluence.atlassian.com/display/CROWD/Integrating+Crowd+with+Atlassian+Stash
   - Add groups, etc. to the default Crowd directory (we don't want separate directories for different applications - we want single sign on)